pathologicalenvy/pathological-envy-framework/manuscripts/M2_regulatory_reorganization/chapters/06-state-transition-directors-under-constraint.md

 Systems exposed to destabilizing contradiction do not respond through a single defensive mechanism.
 Prior to collapse, multiple orthogonal pathways exist through which mortification may be avoided, deferred, or redistributed.
 These pathways differ in energetic cost, reliability, and structural consequence, and their availability is determined by environmental affordance, regulatory capacity, and exposure constraints rather than preference or intent.

-Narrative rigidity is therefore not a default response to threat, but one option among several, typically deployed only when alternative routes—such as spatial extrication, regulatory mode switching, dominance-based containment, or object reassignment—are unavailable, ineffective, or themselves mortifying.
+Narrative rigidity is therefore not a default response to threat, but one option among several that is typically deployed only when alternative routes such as spatial extrication, regulatory mode switching, dominance-based containment, or object reassignment are unavailable, ineffective, or themselves mortifying.
 As exposure becomes unavoidable and collapse proximity increases, lower-cost pathways are exhausted first.
 Higher-cost mechanisms are engaged only under constraint.

 Understanding narrative inelasticity requires situating it within this broader mortification-prevention space: as a late-stage coherence clamp that preserves continuity when exit, substitution, or detachment can no longer be achieved without destabilization.